OpenSourcingLaw/ai.law/02-AI_Inputs.md

 The _Privacy Act_ makes a distinction between primary (reaonsably necessary for the organisation's activities) and secondary (other) uses of data and this has implications for AI inputs.
 The primary purpose for which an organisation gathers data is likely to be operational, including to provide a service.
 Each provision of the service may be logged as a transaction in a database as record of that primary purpose.
 The re-use of that datasbase (or an extract of it) for training ML is likely to be a secondary use.
 The secondary use is not permitted unless it can be characterised as falling within an exception.
 The exceptions provided wihtin APP6 and relevant to ML, include: "With the consent of the individual", or; that an individual would reasonably expect it and related to the primary purpose.
 For large datasets, gathering consent may not be practical.
 There are other exceptions such as "for law enforcement purposes" which will generally not apply.
 Use of information about individuals in AI requires careful observance of the APPs and where it is a secondary use of data it requires extra steps to ensure its use is lawful.

 #### Creation of personal information
 Preparing data inputs for AI can involve the bringing together of different datasets and this poses the risk of creating new personal information.
-Where a The creation of datasets for training ML may also involve the joining of multiple data surces together.
+Where the creation of datasets for training ML may also involve the joining of multiple data surces together.

 ### 2.1.5 Protected classes of information
-Australia's anti-discriminaiton lawa
+Australia's anti-discriminaiton laws in Australia designate

 ### 2.1.5 Best practice for handling personal information in data science
 There is an excellent [Guide to data analytics and the Australian Privacy Principles](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-data-analytics-and-the-australian-privacy-principles/) which offers advice to minimise the use of personal information and the risks of working with it including: